Last Updated on August 14, 2020 by Marc-Antoni

 Keeping It Real

-Helping Through the Hard Times
+Scientific Help Through the Hard Times

 The official response from the US President, “I don’t believe it.”
 (PBS Newshour).
 However, as Dr. Tyson points out again and again, “The good thing about science is that it’s true whether or not you believe in it.”
 The world order clearly has to move past those who deny the reality, and push on towards a sustainable agenda that will better protect human civilization.